Jul – 29 – 2020

 - The interested party will file a conciliation proposal, with which the opposing party will be served within a period of five business days.

 - The party receiving the request for conciliation has the possibility to accept the counterpart’s proposal; to refuse to negotiate; or, to file a counterproposal.

 - If no response is submitted, it will be understood that the conciliation has not been accepted, putting an end to the conciliation procedure.

 - If the counterpart files a document accepting the applicant’s proposal for conciliation, the Mexican Institute of Industrial Property (IMPI) will require the parties to exhibit a duly formalized agreement.

 - If there is a counterproposal, the parties will be summoned to up to two negotiation meetings, in which IMPI will try to mediate between the parties.
 If any of the parties does not attend these negotiation meetings for unjustified reasons, they will receive a financial penalty.
 If neither party attends, the negotiation will be understood as rejected.

 - If preliminary injunctions are imposed within the infringement proceeding, there must be an agreement regarding the destination of the bond posted and/or the seized goods.

 - The agreement reached by the parties may not be contrary to public order, public health or the general interest of society, and shall have the character of res judicata, and should be implemented.

-This new conciliatory stage before IMPI can be very useful to reduce timing in the resolution of controversies, in which the circumstances of the conflict allow it, and should help to reduce IMPI’s backlog within the issuance of resolutions related to contentious procedures, especially if it can be applied to cancellation proceedings or non-use cancellation actions filed as counterclaims, otherwise the figure could be innocuous.
+This new conciliatory stage before IMPI can be useful to reduce timing in the resolution of controversies, in which the circumstances of the conflict allow it, and should help to reduce IMPI’s backlog within the issuance of resolutions related to contentious procedures, especially if it can be applied to cancellation proceedings or non-use cancellation actions filed as counterclaims.
+Otherwise, the entire framework could be innocuous.